-This is a post out of the “31 Days of Morning Circles for the Child with Special Needs”.
+This is a post out of the 31 Days of Morning Circles.
 You can find the main page for this series here.

 Calm the mind and settle the soul with a short but powerful meditation in your morning circle.

-After you have welcomed the morning, the sun, and your child(ren), take a few moments to breathe in the day.
+After you have welcomed the morning, the sun, and the child(ren), take a few moments to breathe in the day.
 Don’t let the word “meditation” frighten you.
 You can think of it as a reflection or quiet time.
-I list some ways you can enjoy a brief moment even with the most distracted child.
+I list some ways you can enjoy a brief moment even with the most easily distracted child.

-A short meditation allows your child to:
+A short meditation allows a child to:

-- build a deep connection with you
+- Build a deep connection with you

-- receive deep pressure input
+- Receive deep pressure input

-Adaptations for meditations for the child with special needs:
+Adaptations for meditations

-- meditations can be done sitting up, laying down on a mat, or even standing against a wall, if possible
+- Meditations can be done sitting up, laying down on a mat, or even standing against a wall, if possible

-- don a blanket over the shoulders or legs to keep warm
+- Don a blanket over the shoulders or legs to keep warm

 See additional general adaptations for morning circle here.

-Ideas for morning circle meditations to welcome the day:
+Ideas for morning circle meditations to welcome the day

-- ring a gentle bell to indicate the start of the meditation
+- Ring a gentle bell to indicate the start of the meditation

-- listen to instrumental music or nature sounds
+- Listen to instrumental music or nature sounds

-- repeat mantra or sound (ex.: humming)
+- Repeat mantra or sound (e.g.: humming)

-- listen to a song with reflective lyrics
+- Listen to a song with reflective lyrics

-- tap rhythm sticks without speaking
+- Tap rhythm sticks without speaking

-- keep eyes closed, if possible
+- Keep eyes closed, if possible

-- stand face-to-face holding hands without words
+- Stand face-to-face holding hands without words

-- hold hands and sway without speaking
+- Hold hands and sway without speaking

-- set a timer and listen to it tick for one minute
+- Set a timer and listen to it tick for one minute

-- shake a snow globe and watch the snow settle
+- Shake a snow globe and watch the snow settle

-- recite a chant
+- Recite a chant

 - Diffuse or sniff lavender essential oil, if the child can handle scents well